-I am a University Lecturer (Assistant Professor) of Digital Humanities at Leiden University in the Netherlands.
+I am an assistant professor of Chinese studies at the College of William & Mary.
 My domain expertise is late imperial Chinese literature and print history.
 I specialize is text mining and natural language processing with a focus on authorship attribution and genre studies.
 I archive my research as presented in papers and talks on this page.
 You can find information on my teaching (which includes the visualizations/animations I am designing for pedagogical purposes) and other activities using the nav bar at the top.

 PCA and Network Analysis Explorer

 I presented a version of this visualization at the DHAsia summit in late April 2018.
 In it, I display a principal component and network analysis of nearly 18k chapters or juan from historical and fictional genres of texts written in the Ming and Qing dynasties.
 The PCA is based on the relative frequencies of the 1k most common characters in the corpus.

 The primary difficulty with principal component analysis as a method for studying Chinese corpora is identifying how individual text fit within the larger picture.
 This visualization is meant to facilitate moving from the macro-level analyses like the ones seen in my 2016 Cultural Analytics paper to the macro level where individual documents are identifiable.

 I will continue to refine this, and if there is interest in the community, I may release it so others can use it for their own data.

 Digital Humanities and Text Mining: Stylistic and Intertextual Analysis of Large Corpora